kw7oe/sadp-notes/design_pattern/abstract_factory.md

 2. **It makes exchanging product families easy**

 The class of a concrete factory appears only once in an application, that is, where it's instantiated.
-This makes it easy to change the concrete facotry an application uses.
+This makes it easy to change the concrete factory an application uses.

 3. **It promotes consistency among products**